The Bottled Water Lie: Less Regulated Than Tap Water and 1,000x More Expensive

 The Microplastics Problem in Bottled Water

-A 2018 study commissioned by Orb Media tested 250 bottles from 11 major brands in nine countries.
-Microplastics were found in 93% of samples.
-The concentrations were, on average, roughly twice as high as those found in tap water from the same regions.
-The primary source: the PET plastic the bottles are made from, which breaks down and leaches particles into the water — a process accelerated by heat, UV exposure, and time.
+A 2018 Orb Media study tested 250 bottles from 11 major brands in nine countries.
+Microplastics were found in 93% of samples — with concentrations on average roughly twice as high as in tap water from the same regions.
+The primary source: PET plastic bottles breaking down and leaching particles into the water, a process accelerated by heat, UV exposure, and time.
+The person buying bottled water to avoid tap water contaminants is in many cases consuming more microplastics than they would from the tap.

 What You’re Actually Paying For

-The marketing is sophisticated.
-Label imagery evokes Alpine purity, ancient glaciers, and natural springs.
+The bottled water industry generates over $300 billion annually — built almost entirely on the consumer belief that bottled water is meaningfully safer or better than tap water.
+The marketing is sophisticated: Alpine purity, ancient glaciers, pristine springs.
 The reality, for a significant portion of the market, is repackaged municipal water in a plastic container that introduces its own contamination risk.
 You are paying for the bottle, the branding, the distribution chain, and the marketing budget.
-You are not reliably paying for superior water quality.

 Do you know what’s actually in your water?